magento/devdocs/_includes/reference/cli-template.md

 {% endif %}

 This reference contains {{ commands | size }} commands available through the `bin/magento` command-line tool.
 The initial list is auto generated using `bin/magento list` command at the {{ site.data.var.ce }} edition.
+Use ["Add CLI commands"]({{ page.baseurl }}/extension-dev-guide/cli-cmds/cli-add.html) guide to add a custom Magento CLI command.

 {: .bs-callout-info }
 You can call Magento CLI commands using shortcuts instead of the full command name.
 For example, you can call `bin/magento setup:upgrade` using `bin/magento s:up`, `bin/magento s:upg`, etc. See [shortcut syntax](https://symfony.com/doc/current/components/console/usage.html#shortcut-syntax) to understand how to use shortcuts with any Magento CLI command.